How To Prepare a Business for Sale During the Covid Pandemic: Things to Consider

 Selling a business might be the largest transaction you undertake.
 The approach can make a fundamental difference in both its achievement and financial realisation at maximum value.
 Beyond positioning and preparation how the process is managed to create an auction is important.
 Furthermore, transactions are technical and therefore even if you have known buyers, appointing a quality intermediary who understands you, your sector as well as the technicalities, is a key-value driver when selling your business.

-Avondale is launching a scale to sell Board Group we also offer one to one consultation to help you understand current valuations, value builder options or the best exit strategy options.
+Avondale is launching a scale to sell Board Group we also offer one to one consultation to help you prepare a business for sale, understand current valuations, value builder options, or understand the best exit strategy options for you and your business.

 For an exploratory discussion without obligation, please contact us on +44 (0)1737 240888 or email firstname.lastname@example.org.